-When you leave British Airways (BA) or if you opt out of the pension Scheme, you will usually be entitled to a deferred pension due to be paid from your Normal Retirement Age (NRA) (Plan 60 or Plan 65).
-If you left NAPS after 31 March 2007 you will be entitled to a pension for pre 2007 service and a pension for post 2007 service.
+If you have a deferred pension in NAPS, this is due to be paid from your Normal Retirement Age (NRA) (Plan 60 or Plan 65).
+If your NAPS membership ended after 31 March 2007 you will be entitled to a pension for pre 2007 service and a pension for post 2007 service.
 These may have different NRA's; however, they must be treated as a single pension entitlement and drawn at the same time.

-When you are approaching your Normal Retirement Age (in NAPS, this will be the Normal Retirement Age that applied on the date your active membership of the Scheme ended) we will write to you with full details of your pension benefits and your options relating to your pension about four months beforehand.
+When you are approaching your NRA (in NAPS, this will be the NRA that applied on the date your active membership of the Scheme ended) we will write to you with full details of your pension benefits and your options relating to your pension about four months beforehand.

 It is important that you keep the Scheme up to date with your latest contact details so payment of your pension is not delayed.
 Contact us for further details.